anacierdem/libdragon-docker/README.md

 ### Local test bench

+The root `bench` recipe is for building the code in root `src` folder.
+This is a quick way of testing your libdragon changes or a sample code built around libdragon, and is called the test bench.
+This recipe together with `examples` and `tests` recipes will build and install libdragon automatically as necessary.
+Thus, they will always produce a rom image using the libdragon code in the repository via their make dependencies, which is ideal for experimenting with libdragon itself.

+There are also vscode launch configurations to quickly build the examples, tests and the bench.
+If you have the `N64_EMU` environment variable set pointing at your favourite emulator ([ares](https://ares-emu.net/) is highly recommended), the launch configurations ending in `(emu)` will kick your emulator with the selected example/code.
+You can also just hit F5 to launch the selected configuration.

-This repository also uses [ed64](https://github.com/anacierdem/ed64), so you can just hit F5 on vscode (The `Test Bench` launch configuration) to run the test code in `src` folder to develop libdragon itself quicker if you have an everdrive.
+This repository also uses [ed64](https://github.com/anacierdem/ed64), so you can use the launch configurations without `(emu)` to run the code if you have an everdrive plugged in and your active configuration will just boot up.

-There are also additional vscode launch configurations to build libdragon examples and tests based on the currently built and installed libdragon in the docker container.
-The test bench itself and examples will already rebuild and reinstall libdragon automatically.
-These will always produce a rom image using the latest libdragon code in the active repository via its make dependencies.
-You can clean everything with the `clean` task (open the command palette and choose `Run Task -> clean`).
+You can clean everything with the `clean` recipe/task (open the command palette and choose `Run Task -> clean`).

 ### Developing the tool itself